 Paseka, A Little Elephant, Brave.
-Signed edition.
+Signed copy.

 Told from Paseka’s point of view, the story raises important issues about the interaction between humans and wildlife, and our role in its protection and conservation.
 It also encourages empathy, so often the catalyst for positive change.
 While written to create African literature for African children, the book’s relevance is universal.